-Yes, but only one course can double count for secondary field and concentration credit.
-See the Assistant Director of Studies in your field with any questions.
+Yes, but only one course can count for both secondary field and concentration credit.

-If I get a C+ or lower, will the course count for History and Literature?
+If I get a C+ or lower, will the course count for History & Literature?

-Yes (except in your foreign literature course, which must be at least a B-), but your overall GPA in the concentration needs to be a B, or 3.0, in order to be a candidate for honors in the concentration.
+Yes, but your concentration GPA needs to be a 3.0 or above in order to be a candidate for honors in the concentration.

 As a transfer student from another college, can I receive any credit toward degree requirements in History & Literature for previous course work?

 Yes!
-You will receive credit toward fulfillment of requirements for those courses which are (1) approved for Harvard credit by the Faculty of Arts and Sciences and then (2) approved for History & Literature credit through a Petition to the Committee on Instruction; however, the grades will not count toward your concentration GPA.
+You will receive credit toward fulfillment of requirements for those courses that are (1) approved for Harvard credit by the Faculty of Arts and Sciences and then (2) approved for History & Literature credit through a petition to the Committee on Instruction; however, the grades will not count toward your concentration GPA.